Balloon poking fun at Mayor Sadiq Khan flies over London

 - Slithering surprise found under hood of SUV in Wisconsin

-It was meant as a rebuke to Khan, who had earlier backed protesters’ right to launch a balloon depicting U.S. President Donald Trump as an angry baby during his July visit to Britain.
+It was meant as a rebuke to Khan, who backed protesters’ right to launch a giant balloon depicting U.S. President Donald Trump as an angry baby during his July visit to Britain.

+Organizer Yanny Bruere said Saturday’s protest was set up “in retaliation” for the Trump blimp.

+“I think a certain amount of respect should be afforded to the leader of the free world and the greatest ally the U.K. has,” he said.

-Trump has repeatedly criticized Khan’s handling of security and crime in London.
-Khan is London’s first Muslim mayor.
+Khan, London’s first Muslim mayor, has been repeatedly criticized by Trump for his handling of security and crime in the British capital.

+The bikini is a reference to an advertisement Khan banned from the city’s transport network that showed a young woman in a skimpy yellow bikini asking, “Are you beach body ready?”

+He said the weight loss ad was demeaning, but opponents argued banning it was an attack on free speech.